Florida Braces For Milton, FEMA Head Slams dangerous Helene Misinformation - UrduPoint

 It is a "truly dangerous narrative," she said.

-The Trump administration nevertheless doubled down, repeating the assertion in a statement Sunday.
+The Trump campaign nevertheless doubled down, repeating the assertion in a statement Sunday.

 FEMA and outside fact-checkers note that a program under the agency's aegis to provide shelter and aid to migrants is funded directly by Congress, entirely separate from disaster-related funding.

-ABC reported that law enforcement is monitoring threats toward FEMA officials and other recovery agencies prompted by the disinformation.
+ABC reported that law enforcement officials are monitoring threats toward FEMA officials and other recovery agencies prompted by the disinformation.

-North Carolina Republican Senator Thom Tillis on Sunday urged residents to focus on recovery and ignore the damaging rhetoric.

-"The last thing that the victims of Helene need right now is political posturing, finger-pointing, or conspiracy theories that only hurt the response effort," he said in a statement.

 In addition to Trump's false claim, the Washington Post reported Sunday on other lies swirling around Helene that it said were "adding to the chaos and confusion."